Kybella in New York City

 Best Candidates For Kybella Treatment

 Most people are good candidates for this procedure, primarily due to the fact that it’s nonsurgical in nature.
 The best candidates for this treatment would be anyone between the ages of 20 and 40 who want to improve their facial profile and have realistic aesthetic goals.
 You should have a good skin tone, but shouldn’t have an excess of skin laxity.
 Anyone with a full central and upper neck and minimal amounts of loose skin are perfect for the Kybella treatment.
 This only covers the best candidates for this procedure, however, some patients may be candidates for surgical procedures like the neck lift.
 Your board-certified plastic surgeon will give you a complete list of your cosmetic treatment options.

-If you’re interested in this procedure, but don’t exactly fall into the spectrum of the best candidate, just come to Gotham Plastic Surgery in New York and speak with us to identify whether or not you’re a good candidate for this procedure.
+If you’re interested in this procedure, but don’t exactly fall into the spectrum of the best candidate, just come with us to identify whether or not you’re a good candidate for this procedure.
 It’s important to note that anyone with an infection in the area where the treatment would take place should not consider Kybella until the infection has been eradicated.

 When it comes to the healing process from the Kybella procedure, there’s usually not much to recover from since this is not a surgical procedure like a neck lift.
 The first phase of the treatment will always be the most painful, averaging a 3-4 out of 10 on the pain scale.
 The slight discomfort typically subsides after a few minutes and should be even less painful in subsequent treatments.
 There are a variety of ways in which you can treat this mild discomfort that you go through because of the injections, including everything from numbing shots and numbing cream to pain-relieving pills and ice.